+Journal Prompt 9: What does it mean to have integrity?

+I think nothing in the world is perfect.
+If people say somebody has integrity, that probably means he/she has more integrity than normal people, but that doesn’t mean he/she has perfect integrity in anything.
+People always think they love people with integrity, but the truth is not what they think.
+Because people with integrity seek for righteous, but sometimes the right thing doesn’t always have a right ending.
+Take for example a single mom who doesn’t have enough money to raise her own kids, but still wants to keep them beside her.
+Most of the time, the court would take the children away from their mother and put them in the orphanage.
+According to the law, it’s the ‘right’ thing to do, but it’s not humane.
+The meaning of integrity is to have the quality of being honest and full of righteous.

 [Journal 10: What is the hardest lesson you’ve ever had to learn?
 Why?: Draft 1]

+Journal Prompt 10: What is the hardest lesson you’ve ever had to learn?

 I think the hardest lesson I’ve ever had to learn is get rid of everything you are addictive.
 It’s hard, and people could get rid of these thing by them self.
 Like some people are addictive to movies, they watch movie every day, every minuet, every second, at breakfast, at work, at lunch, at dinner, at shower, before bed.
 Some people are addictive on work, work every day, even break, even family meeting, even with friends, even went they already tired.
 Bible said everything that you are addictive is awful.
 You can have you favorite thing to do, but if it already became addictive, it’s bad.